metreniuk/interpreter-from-zero-to-one/readme.md

 ```

 22. You did it!
 This was by far the most complex part of the Interpreter.
     Take a deep breath.
 Play with the REPL.
 Take a look at the code.
 Check the [diagram](https://www.tldraw.com/ro/38a7SSvjj2jarYqWr1UUW?d=v-6432.7415.13153.8893.page).

 ## Evaluation

 1. Set-up for evaluating the simplest possible program: `"5"`

--   Create a new `evaluator` module.
-Add the `evaluate` function that receives a `Node` as an argument.
-What do you think it should return?
+Create a new `evaluator` module (`src/evaluator/evaluator.ts`).

+Add the `evaluate` function that receives a `Node` as an argument and return a `Value`.

 ```ts
 // src/evaluator/evaluator.ts